 For more on textiles and dyes, read Safer Textiles to Detox Your Home.

 Fore more on polyurethane foam, read Is Polyurethane Foam in Your Mattress?

 Adhesives.
 Adhesives are often used to glue carpet to the subfloor (floor underneath the carpet).
 Installers often use tack strips (strips of pine wood and nails) on the perimeter of a room to install carpet as well, depending on the type of subfloor underneath.

 Less toxic carpet options include:

 Beyond chemical make-ups, carpets harbor dust.
 The same dust found to contain harmful chemicals from clothing, electronics, and other common household sources.(4) Generally speaking, carpet is not the healthiest flooring option.

-Known as one of the healthiest materials for flooring, ceramic tile is made from nontoxic materials, does not off-gas, and usually does not contain chemicals that are harmful to health.
+Considered as one of the healthiest materials for flooring, ceramic tile has often been made from nontoxic materials, does not off-gas, and usually does not contain chemicals that are harmful to health.
 Underneath the ceramic floor tile, a ridged surface must be installed so that the ceramic tile doesn’t break (ceramic is not a flexible product like other flooring options).

 To adhere the tile, a thinset mortar is used.
 After the tile is set, grout is installed to fill in the spaces between the tiles.
 Each of these products can contain additives and other chemicals that may affect health.
 Use water-based thinset and cement-based grout as healthier installation materials.(5) When cutting tile, the ceramic dust particles can create a health concern.
 Cut tiles outdoors for a healthier installation process.